-Policy HO3 requires that an assessment of housing need would have to be carried out with any planning application to provide affordable housing in order to facilitate the reprovision of housing for the residents of the West Kensington and Gibbs Green estates.
+Policy HO3 requires that an assessment of housing need would have to be carried out with any planning application to provide affordable housing.
 As this will depend on the market and need at the time, this has not been assessed below as it is not possible to do so at this time.